We explain how the process of getting a work permit in Qatar as an expat works, including sponsorships, applications, and costs.

 Qatar work visa

-Qatar’s work visas are arranged by your employer and are valid for between one and three months.
-These are most commonly used by employees who are intending to work for a business in Qatar for a set amount of time.
+Qatar’s work visas are arranged by your employer.
+They are valid for between one and three months.
+These are most common with employees intending to work for a business in Qatar for a set amount of time.

-To get a visa, you will need to have an employment contract in place, which has been approved by the Ministry of Labour.
-You will need to exclusively work for the company during the period in question and leave the country once the job has been completed.
+To get a visa, you will need to have an employment contract in place, which has been approved by the Ministry of Labor.
+You need to exclusively work for the company during the period in question and leave the country once the job has been completed.

-As with a full Work Residence Visa, you will need to undergo medical tests and fingerprinting.
+As with a full Work Residence Visa, you must undergo medical tests and fingerprinting.
 The cost of this visa is currently QAR 200.

 GCC resident visa

 Residents of countries in the Gulf Co-operation Council (GCC) who work in an approved profession can gain a one-month visa through a Qatari embassy.